 If, having spoken to us, you decide that you would prefer us to represent you, the process of transferring your case is relatively straightforward, although it may differ depending on whether you are in receipt of legal aid.
 For a full and bespoke assessment of your options, get in touch with us today – one of our legal team will be able to advise you as to the options available to you.

 If you are questioning the legal representation that you have, looking for a legal second opinion or are considering moving your case to a new defence solicitor, you need to speak to Draycott Browne immediately.

 The lawyers at Draycott Browne, are widely recognised as one of the North of England's leading team of criminal defence lawyers with specialist Criminal Defence expertise.

 As one of the leading Criminal Defence Law Firms with an outstanding track record, we have extensive experience of defending clients on a wide range of charges, including fraud, serious crime and sexual offences.
 Our in-depth knowledge of criminal defence cases means that we are the smart choice for anyone seeking a legal second opinion in relation to the charges they face.
 We offer clear, pragmatic advice in an empathetic way, and make sure that we offer the highest standards of client care.
 We are contactable 24 hours a day, seven days a week, so you can be sure that whenever you need to speak to us, we are here for you.
-Contact us today by calling 0161 228 2244.
+Contact our team today.